ccibeekeoc42/PythonTips/README.md

 ### Image Manipulation (Resizing)

-- The _PIL_ midule should come by default.
+- The _PIL_ module should come by default.
 If not, use this command.
   `!pip install pillow`

 ```python